top of page

 day two (1).png

-Day Three: Investigating, Monitoring and Remediating Contaminants in Water, Sludge and Biosolids
+Day Three: Investigating, Monitoring and Remediating Contaminants in Water, Wastewater and Biosolids

 Thursday 9th July

-• Investigating, Analysing and Monitoring Contaminants in Surface, Ground, Storm and Drinking Water
+• Investigating, Analysing, Monitoring and Remediating Contaminants in Surface, Ground, Storm and Drinking Water

-• Investigating, Monitoring and Remediating Contaminants in Wastewater, Sludge and Biosolids
+• Investigating, Monitoring and Remediating Contaminants in Wastewater and Biosolids

 agenda